Conditional Monte Carlo for Reaction Networks: Determining the values of m and h via optimization

 If we allow $n$ to be continuous, then we can use the constraint \cref{eq:constraint} to solve for $n^{-1}$, and subsequently eliminate the constraint by substitution.
 This leads to a simpler optimization problem.
 In particular, let

 Then the original optimization problem \cref{eq:tominimize,eq:constraint} is equivalent to

 Note that both $c$ and $b$ have dropped out of the optimization problem.

 There are three terms in $f$ that we must know, or be able to approximate, in order to solve \cref{def:bound_constrained_optimization_problem}. \begin{itemize} \item The expectations of the integrals.
 We discussed how to approximate these in \cref{sec:comp_cost_model}. \item The sum $\sum_x p_t^\nu(x)^2$.
 However, we note that $\sum_x p_t^\nu(x)^2$ is the probability that two independent paths end up in the same state at time $t$.
-For many models, including the ones we tested, that sum is extremely close to zero.
-Thus for our examples, we just replace this sum with zero, and make that our general recommendation. \item The term $P_\nu(X_{11}(t)=X_{12}(t))$, whose approximation is the subject of the next section. \end{itemize}
+For many models, including the ones we tested, that sum is much smaller than $P_\nu(X_{11}(t)=X_{12}(t))$ and is close to zero.
+Thus for our examples, we replace the sum with zero and make that our general recommendation. \item The term $P_\nu(X_{11}(t)=X_{12}(t))$, whose approximation is the subject of the next section. \end{itemize}

+Note that there are many models for which $\sum_x p_t^\nu(x)^2$ will not be near zero.
+However, for such models a small number of states will necessarily have a large probability.
+An example of such a model would be a Birth-Death model, as in Section \ref{sec:examples}, with input rate 1 and output rate 1.
+Such a model has a stationary distribution that is Poisson with a parameter of 1 \cite{anderson2010product}, and so for large $t$ the distribution $p_t^\nu$ will concentrate on the set $\{0,1,2,3\}$.
+Other examples where $\sum_x p_t^\nu(x)^2$ is not small include those with extinction events.
+For such models, it would not be appropriate to set this term to zero.
+However, for models with diffuse probability mass functions, i.e., those models for which estimating $p_t^\nu$ is difficult and are the focus of this paper, the assumption will often be valid.